SeanKilleen/seankilleen.github.io/_posts/2020-05-20-how-to-get-started-contributing-to-oss-when-youre-unfamiliar-with-code.md

 * Docs
 * More substantial source code contributions (could also mean automated tests or CI/CD support)

 Projects are normally really grateful to receive docs contributions, so if I'm looking to introduce myself to that project, I'll often start out by offering docs.
-It also helps me start digging into the codebase.
+It also helps me start digging into the code-base.

 I think it's important to start with issues, not pull requests, especially if you're new.
 I look for issues that are tagged `up-for-grabs`, `good-first-issue`, `help-wanted`, etc. I usually comment on those issues and ask if someone's OK if I jump into it, and mention that I'm a bit newer to contributing on this project but I'm interested.
 If I want to suggest any changes myself -- docs contributions, any code contributions, I usually add an issue for discussion unless it's abundantly clear that it's needed.